-What the Gospel of Mark tells us
+What the Gospel of Mark tells us about the congregation

 The concern for the purity of the Jerusalem Temple implies that Mark’s congregation is Judean-identified (not Samaritan-identified or Gentile-identified).
 That is, the members see themselves as practicing a form of Judean religion.
-This concept of their identity is important because, “The ancients viewed the world not in terms of countries with borders, but of populations with distinctive physical traits, laws (often from a famed lawgiver), customs, diets, dress, Gods, and holidays.
+In antiquity, “the ancients viewed the world not in terms of countries with borders, but of populations with distinctive physical traits, laws (often from a famed lawgiver), customs, diets, dress, Gods, and holidays.
 Each people’s distinctive laws and customs tended to be connected with its unique environment.
 In the simplest model, everyone belonged to an ethnos and this was their primary group allegiance.”- Steve Mason, A history of the Jewish War, pp. 88-89.
-Mark and his congregation saw themselves as ethnic Judeans, and as Gentile practitioners/sympathizers of (the congregation’s version of) Judean religion/cult/worship.
+Mark and his congregation saw themselves as ethnic Judeans, and as Gentile practitioners/sympathizers of (the congregation’s version of) Judean religion.

 Are there extant any texts or historical information that can shed light on the origin of such a congregation in Rome?

-2. What is the origin of Hebrews?
+What is the origin of the Letter to the Hebrews?
 There are some internal clues.
 It does not refer to the destruction of the Jerusalem Temple, so it was written before 70 CE.
-(I do not believe that the author would have failed to mention that event if it had occurred.
-He would have stressed how fortunate his sect was to have already understood that the heavenly Temple was the true Temple.)
-The author is a highly educated Hellenistic Judean.
+(I believe that the author would not have failed to mention that event if it had occurred.
+He would have stressed that the event was survivable, as his sect had already understood that the true Temple was the heavenly Temple.)
+The author of Hebrews is a highly educated Hellenistic Judean.
 Given that all of our evidence for Judeans prior to Mark who had a divine intermediary comes from Egypt, I think it likely that this text was written in Egypt.
-The author is a patient pastor who encourages his flock to remain faithful.
-It is at least possible that they have been discouraged by the riots and the desecration of Alexandrian synagogues in 38 CE.
-(And Hebrews was written shortly afterwards.)
-However, I note that the received text of Hebrews is the product of the Roman Catholic Church, and therefore must have been extensively edited and supplemented.
+The author is a pastor who encourages his flock to be patient and remain faithful.
+I suggest–but this is not required–that the occasion of the letter is their discouragement by the riots and the desecration of Alexandrian synagogues in 38 CE.
+(The received text of Hebrews is the product of the Roman Catholic Church, and therefore has been extensively edited and supplemented.
 And therefore my inferences from the text are speculative.)

 What were the beliefs and origin of the congregation of Hebrews?
-They were Alexandrian believers in a divine intermediary, a heavenly high priest (anointed one/Christ).
+They were (I think Alexandrian) believers in a divine intermediary, a heavenly high priest (anointed one/Christ).
 Whether he was named “Jesus” or not.
-(The name in the text of Hebrews could have been easily edited later in Rome to conform to the Roman congregation’s use of “Jesus” as the name of the divine intermediary.).
+(The name in the text of Hebrews could have been easily edited later in Rome to conform to the Roman congregation’s use of “Jesus” as the name of the divine intermediary.)
 Obviously the Alexandrians were not Pharisees.
 Their thought came out of an Alexandrian Judean tradition.
-Given what we know, I think it likely that the congregation of Hebrews was a sort of lay branch of the Essenes. (see #4).
+The pastor’s tone, his expectation that his audience would be persuaded by Scriptural references, suggests that the congregation of Hebrews was a sort of lay branch of the Essenes.